Liquid error: Could not find asset snippets/wesupply.liquid

 Online retail giants like Amazon have proudly endorsed their ability to speedily deliver your purchases through their Prime memberships, not having factored in on the carbon footprint it creates.
 According to an expert, the company’s package deliveries in 2017 alone emitted about 19 million metric tons of carbon — the equivalent of just under five coal power plants.
 This need for instant gratification has applied similar speed pressures across many independent brands as well.
-One of the easiest ways to combat this is by choosing the obvious slower speeds and optimising our purchases by grouping several buys into one shipment.
+One of the easiest ways to combat this is by choosing the obvious slower speeds and optimising our purchases of workwear clothes by grouping several buys into one shipment.4.
+Choose better

 Second-hand, resale, swap, rent — these terms have gained much momentum lately and given rise to the revolutionary concept of re-commerce.
 The idea of re-commerce revolves around selling pre-owned or used goods which is one of the best ways to close the loop and reduce the harmful impact fashion has on the environment.
 Which is why it comes as no surprise that second-hand luxury has boomed in recent times, making it easier for high- street adopters to follow suit.

 Published by: Vibhuti Vazirani/ 2019-11-22